The-Academic-Observatory/academic-observatory-workflows/docs/workflows/doi.md

 ### Output datasets

-The final set of output dataset are as followed.
+The final set of output dataset are as follows.
 Aside from the DOI table, which is an integrated set of all the input datasets linked by DOI, they each share a very similar, or identical, schema.
 The difference is around the entity being aggregated against.

 ```eval_rst
 +-----------------+---------------------------------------------+-----------+---------------------------------+